 The phosphorus and calcium present in the pecans can help in maintaining bone health.
 The bones and teeth contain about 85% of phosphorus and calcium and the rest is found in cells and tissues.
 Hence, a diet that includes pecans helps to improve bone density.

-Pecan carries constituents like flavan-3-ol monomers and tocopherol that support in inhibiting oxidation of lipids which exists in the blood which in turn gives protection against heart diseases.
+Pecan carries constituents like flavan-3-ol monomers and tocopherol that support in inhibiting oxidation of lipids that exist in the blood which in turn gives protection against heart diseases.
 The research was conducted to study the effect of pecan on postprandial antioxidant capacity and catechins and decrease LDL oxidation in humans and the findings suggest that bioactive composition may contribute to the postprandial antioxidant defenses.

 Regulate Blood Pressure

-Pecans have dietary fibers that promote colon health and maintains regular bowel movements.
+Pecans have dietary fibers that promote colon health and maintain regular bowel movements.
 These encompass their benefits in the prevention of constipation.

 Stimulates hair growth and Controls Hair loss

 Pecans constitute amounts of L-arginine and amino acids that are known to improve blood circulation throughout the body, thereby helps strengthening the roots of the hair follicles.
 Pecans are widely known to treat male pattern baldness.
 The iron in these nuts helps in treating anemia, which in turn helps in controlling the control of hair loss.